Context Engineering for Educators

 Practice Transformation Exercise

-Take one of your current educational prompts and transform it using the Context Builder tool.
+Take one of your current educational prompts and transform it using context engineering principles.
 Consider:

 • What student information would improve responses?